What are basal and squamous cell skin cancers?

 These conditions may develop into skin cancer over time, or they may be very early stages of skin cancer.

 Actinic keratosis is also known as solar keratosis.
-It is a pre-cancer change caused by too much time in the sun.
+It is a pre-cancer caused by too much time in the sun.
 It appears as a small, rough or scaly spot that may be pink-red or flesh-colored.
-They are most often seen on the face, ears, back of the hands, and arms of middle-aged or older people with fair skin.
+It is most often seen on the face, ears, back of the hands, and arms of middle-aged or older people with fair skin.
+People who have them often get more than one.

 Squamous cell carcinoma in situ (Bowen disease)